MaximeCordeil/IATK/README.md

 <br/>

 # Publication
-IATK was published at IEEE VR 2019 - Please use following reference:
+IATK was published at IEEE VR 2019 - Please reference using the [reference file](CITATION.bib) or the reference below:

 @inproceedings{cordeil2019iatk,<br/>
   title={IATK: An Immersive Analytics Toolkit},<br/>